-According to the Code, the company is to have a Nomination Committee, the duties of which shall include the preparation and drafting of proposals regarding the election of Members of the Board, the Chairman of the Board, the Chair at the shareholders meetings and the auditor(s).
+According to the Code, the Company is to have a Nomination Committee, the duties of which shall include the preparation and drafting of proposals regarding the election of Members of the Board, the Chair of the Board, the Chair at the shareholders meetings and the auditor(s).
 The Nomination Committee shall also propose directors' fees for Members of the Board and fees for the auditor(s).
-At the 2021 Annual General Meeting, it was resolved to adopt an Instruction and Rules of Procedure for the Nomination Committee, under which the Nomination Committee is to consist of four members representing the three largest shareholders as per the end of September, together with the Chairman of the Board.
-For information concerning ownership, see page 71 in the Annual Report or the company's website www.bonesupport.com.
+At the 2021 Annual General Meeting, it was resolved to adopt an Instruction and Rules of Procedure for the Nomination Committee, under which the Nomination Committee is to consist of four members representing the three largest shareholders as per the end of September, together with the Chair of the Board.
+For information concerning ownership, see page 51 in the Annual Report or the Company's website www.bonesupport.com.

-In accordance with the adopted Instructions, a Nomination Committee has been constituted in preparation of the 2022 Annual General Meeting consisting of Staffan Lindstrand (Chair) representing Health-Cap V LP, Caroline Sjösten representing Swedbank Robur Fonder, and Jonas Brambeck representing Stiftelsen Industrifonden, along with the Chairman of the Board, Lennart Johansson.
-The composition of the Nomination Committee for the 2022 Annual General Meeting was publicly notified via a press release for the interim report for January - September on November 4, 2021.
+In accordance with the adopted Instructions, a Nomination Committee has been constituted in preparation of the 2023 Annual General Meeting consisting of Staffan Lindstrand (Chair) representing HealthCap VLP, Caroline Sjösten representing Swedbank Robur Fonder, and Jan Särlvik representing the Fourth Swedish National Pension Fund, along with the Chair of the Board, Lennart Johansson.
+The composition of the Nomination Committee for the 2023 Annual General Meeting was publicly notified through the publication of the interim report for January - September on October 27, 2022.

-During 2021, the Nomination Committee held six meetings and had ongoing contact between the meetings.
-The Nomination Committee has complied with the Instructions adopted at the Annual General Meeting on May 20, 2021.
+During 2022, the Nomination Committee held three meetings and had ongoing contact between the meetings.
+The Nomination Committee has complied with the Instructions adopted at the Annual General Meeting in 2021.

-In its work, the Nomination Committee has in its work applied Rule 4.1 of the Code as a diversity policy, whereby the Nomination Committee has taken into account that the Board of Directors, with regard to the company's business activities, stage of development and circumstances in general, shall be characterized by diversity and breadth with respect to members' qualifications, skills and expertise, experience and background, and that an even gender balance shall be strived for.
+In its work, the Nomination Committee has in its work applied Rule 4.1 of the Code as a diversity policy, whereby the Nomination Committee has taken into account that the Board of Directors, with regard to the Company's business activities, stage of development and circumstances in general, shall be characterized by diversity and breadth with respect to members' qualifications, skills and expertise, experience and background, and that an even gender balance shall be strived for.
 The Nomination Committee's ambition is that the gender balance will be equalized over time.